marcopaglio/BookingApp/README.md

 ### What else?

-To use the BookingApp application, the following programs must be installed on your machine:
+To use the BookingApp application, following programs must be installed on your machine:
-1. Java SDK (and JRE?)
+- Java SDK (and JRE?)
 11 (or more?)
-2. Docker engine and Docker compose
+- Docker engine and Docker compose

 To replicate builds, tests and so on, the BookingApp project also requires the following programs installed on your machine:
+- Java JRE 11 (or more?)
-3. Git
+- Git

 If you wanna use an IDE:
-4. Eclipse IDE
+- Eclipse IDE
-5. Maven v.x.y.z
+- Maven v.x.y.z

 **START: CHECK IF TO MANTAIN** :arrow_down:
 #### 1. Install Java SDK (and JRE) 11